netdata/netdata/packaging/installer/methods/kickstart.md

 This page covers detailed instructions on using and configuring the automatic one-line installation script named `kickstart.sh`.

 This method is fully automatic on all Linux distributions.
-To install Netdata from source and get _automatic nightly updates_, run the following as your normal user:
+To install Netdata from source, including all dependencies required to connect to Netdata Cloud, and get _automatic nightly updates_, run the following as your normal user:

 ```bash
 bash <(curl -Ss https://my-netdata.io/kickstart.sh)